openshift-labs/learn-katacoda/middleware/middleware-kogito/rules/01-create-project.md

 It's working!

+You can now stop the application with `CTRL-C`.

 # Congratulations!

 You've seen how to create the skeleton of basic Kogito app, and start the application in _Quarkus dev-mode_.